 In addition to the qualitative adjustment, Deutsche Hypo's BCA is constrained at the level of NORD/LB's ba3 BCA.
-Our assessment reflects Deutsche Hypo's regulatory capital waiver, the existence of a profit-and-loss transfer agreement with NORD/LB, as well as the close integration of Deutsche Hypo with NORD/LB, in particular for its risk management and senior unsecured funding activities.
+Our assessment reflects Deutsche Hypo's regulatory capital waiver, the existence of a profit-and-loss transfer agreement, and the planned merger with NORD/LB in 2021, which in our view further increases the interconnectedness with the parent.